cometazzi/PartsDatabase/DesignDocuments/userStories.md

 -- MVP Ends Here.
 The below stories are for Version 2--

+### Profile Management
+As a registered user, I want to be able to manage my profile and any of my personal information.

 ### Activity Logging
 As an administrator, I want activity to be timestamped and logged.
 This would include users logging in or out, parts